qgears/qgears-review-tool/INSTALL.md

 Restart Eclipse.

-The installation is done; you can now proceed to the [wiki page](https://github.com/qgears/qgears-review-tool/wiki) to learn how to how to configure the review tool and assemble a workspace.
+The installation is done; you can proceed to the [wiki](https://github.com/qgears/qgears-review-tool/wiki) to learn how to how to configure the review tool and assemble a workspace.